jdrestre/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 1-safe_print_integer.py|1.
 Safe printing of an integers list|Write a function that prints an integer with "{:d}".format().
 2-safe_print_list_integers.py|2.
 Print and count integers|Write a function that prints the first x elements of a list and only integers.
 3-safe_print_division.py|3.
 Integers division with debug|Write a function that divides 2 integers and prints the result.
+4-list_division.py|4.
+Divide a list|Write a function that divides element by element 2 lists.